-In May, the combined university budgets will be presented for discussion to the Executive Staff members periodically as it progresses.
+In May, the combined university budgets will be presented for discussion to the Executive Staff members and updates will be applied as needed.

 Once the final budget is approved and the actual Fiscal Year begins, the Budget Office monitors the spending of all departments within.
 If one department overspends, in reality, it is taking away spending authority from another, causing a ripple effect that could harm the university’s financial integrity.
 Communication between each Budget Administrator and the Budget Office is critical.
 Unfortunately, unanticipated expenditures occur and a call to action may be needed at times.
 “Communication” is a key component to the financial success of the university.